Silent0Wings/RayCast-Renderer/README.md

 - No Advanced Lighting: No shadows, reflections, or refractions.
 - Scene Complexity: Performance drops with many triangles.
-- Basic Output: Limited to simple color-based rendering.
+- Basic Output: Limited to simple color-based rendering or primitive texture projection.
-- No direct way to color triangles.

 ## License